csalcedo001/cs3p02_course_project/README.md

 # CS3P01 - Cloud Computing: Final Course Project

+_Note_: This project was developed as the simple use case of Kubeflow usage.
+The ellaborate use case project can be found in the following GitHub repository: https://github.com/GioCS17/proyecto_cloud

 ## Project Description

 The project consists in developing a complete and functional Kubeflow pipeline for a real research project in Machine Learning.
 This project should consider: